 BAC have extended their mission to “invent the future of theatre” through a process they have coined 'playgrounding'.
 This unique approach involves developing ideas through collaboration before testing them in a series of low-cost investments, allowing BAC to test out different ways of using the building before committing to more permanent and expensive redevelopments.
 The process brings into line BAC's programmes of innovative and artistic work, along with the physical development and heritage conservation.
 Through this they have created new opportunities for community engagement along the way.

 The annual income for the organisation is approximately £2.7m, which comes from three strands of roughly equal significance: grants and service contracts (from the local authority and Arts Council England); fundraising (trusts, foundations, membership and private giving); and earned income (ticket sales, catering and event hire).

 The capital programme of development totals £13.3m. £4m was secured from Arts Council England (ACE), Big Lottery Fund, Wandsworth Borough Council and other funders to address urgent internal restoration.
-Further grants of £9.3m (including £2.5m from Heritage Lottery Fund and £4.6m from ACE) have been secured.
+Further grants of £9.3m (including £2.5m from National Lottery Heritage Fund and £4.6m from ACE) have been secured.
 BAC have also won the support of local philanthropists, securing substantial gifts towards the restoration.

 The Charity also operate a membership scheme as a mechanism to raise funds and support for the building, ranging from £20 for a basic membership offering discounts and priority bookings up to £1,000 for premium membership.
 This scheme generates approximately £130,000 per annum.